 - Participate in physical therapy.
-Pain relief from a cortisone injection gives the patient an opportunity to participate in physical therapy to improve the affected joint's biomechanics.
-Ideally, by the time the effects of the cortisone wear off, the joint is healthier so pain is tolerable or even eliminated.
+Pain relief from a cortisone injection can give the patient an opportunity to participate in physical therapy.
+Prescribed stretching and exercise can improve the affected joint's biomechanics.
+The hope is that by the time the effects of the cortisone wear off, the joint is healthier and pain is tolerable or even eliminated.

 - Postpone surgery.
 In moderate to severe cases of arthritis, a joint replacement or another surgical treatment may be recommended.
 For patients who want to postpone or avoid surgery, cortisone injections may allow them to live with less pain.

-Of course, an injection meant to aid in diagnosis can be useful for treatment, and vice versa.
-However, a doctor and patient should take time to discuss the primary purpose of the cortisone injection before it is administered.
-During this conversation a doctor should let the patient know what part of the joint is being targeted, what are reasonable expectations regarding pain relief, and if follow-up treatment will involve medications, physical therapy, or lifestyle changes.
+An injection meant to aid in diagnosis can be useful for treating pain, and vice versa.
+A doctor and patient should take time to discuss the primary purpose of the cortisone injection before it is administered.
+During this conversation a doctor should let the patient know: